-Contemporary Craft (CC) has long maintained a commitment to excellence and innovation in craft media, harking back to 1971 when Elizabeth Rockwell Raphael demonstrated tremendous foresight and vision by founding this organization, known at the time as The Store for Arts and Crafts and People-Made Things.
-As her interest in contemporary art matured, she had begun to discover artists working in craft media who were exploring new and unexpected directions in craft media, avenues that had not yet been explored within the field.
+Contemporary Craft (CC) has long maintained a commitment to excellence and innovation in craft materials, harking back to 1971 when Elizabeth Rockwell Raphael demonstrated tremendous foresight and vision by founding this organization, known at the time as The Store for Arts and Crafts and People-Made Things.
+As her interest in contemporary art matured, she had begun to discover artists working in craft materials who were exploring new and unexpected directions in craft materials, avenues that had not yet been explored within the field.
 She was very excited about this new work and passionate in her belief that these artists were breaking new ground and deserved to be given serious public attention and financial support.

 Four decades later, interest in contemporary craft is continuing to grow rapidly, with the opening of many new facilities devoted exclusively to contemporary craft and traditional institutions expanding their collections in (or shifting their focus to) contemporary craft.
 CC was clearly a pioneer in the field due to Raphael’s innovative thinking.
 For this reason, we share with you this interview conducted by Florence Rosner with Raphael in 1984-85, shortly before Raphael became ill and was forced to step down as founding director.
 We hope you will enjoy hearing, in her own words, about the early years of contemporary art in Pittsburgh and at CC, and realize just how daring the undertaking was at the time.